-The element of heat inside a chilli is an yellow/light green ‘placenta’ which is under the seeds of the chilli which is called teh ‘capsaicin’.
+The element of heat inside a chilli is a yellow/light green ‘placenta’ which is under the seeds of the chilli and is called the ‘capsaicin’.

-The capsaicin is teh chilli’s super power.
-Depending on the type of chilli, the capsaicin could be colorless and different strengths apply to different types of chilli.
+Capsaicin is the chilli’s superpower.
+Depending on the type of chilli, the capsaicin could be colourless and different strengths apply to different types of chilli.

 How is hotness in chillis measured?

-According to this article from Wikipedia, the hotness of a chilli is measured in a scaled known as the Scoville and refered to as the ‘Scoville scale’.
+According to this article from Wikipedia, the hotness of a chilli is measured in a scale known as the Scoville and referred to as the ‘Scoville scale’.
 Scoville scale measures the strength, heat and pungency of the chilli.

 Experts indicate that the Scoville heat testing method is the best and most common way to determine the power of a chilli.

-The Scovillescale is named after its creator, American pharmacist Wilbur Scoville, who conjured this method in 1912 method and is known as the Scoville organoleptic test.
+Interesting fact: The Scoville scale is named after its creator, American pharmacist Wilbur Scoville, who conjured this method in 1912 method and is known as the Scoville organoleptic test.

 Extremely strong – Above 80,000